NekR/offline-plugin/README.md

   plugins: [
     // ... other plugins
-    // it always better if OfflinePlugin is the last plugin added new OfflinePlugin()
+    // it's always better if OfflinePlugin is the last plugin added new OfflinePlugin()
   ]
   // ...